asayler/aisforairship/content/posts/2024_spring_power_outage/index.md

 remain on even in high wind events.
 We need telecom companies to build their systems to withstand multi-day power outages.
-We need to ensure people and businesses with essential power needs (medical devices, hospitals, grocery stores, etc) have affordable access to backup systems that can sustain them through multi-day outages.
+We need to ensure people and businesses with essential power needs (medical devices, hospitals, food storage, etc) have affordable access to backup systems that can sustain them through multi-day outages.
 And we need local governments to invest to backup systems for public spaces like libraries and recreation centers so folks have places to go that retains power and Internet access even during extended utility outages.